-Burning Man values the spirit of a civil community discourse.
-We think that a lively, on-topic public conversation is one of the best reasons to write and host a Facebook page and a blog, and that without comments, they’re more or less just another webpage.
+Burning Man Project values the spirit of civil community discourse.
+A lively, on-topic public conversation is one of the best reasons to write a blog and curate social media — without comments, they’re just another webpage.

-As stewards of our online communities, the moderators at Burning Man Project have a responsibility to maintain this space for the benefit of all our visitors.
-The comments made on the Burning Man Journal and our Facebook page will have the power add to or detract from the their general vibe, and it is our responsibility to see to it that they serve to enhance the experience of our visitors, rather than chasing them away.
+As stewards of our online communities, the moderators at Burning Man Project have a responsibility to maintain this space for the benefit of all participants.
+Comments made on the Burning Man Journal and our social media channels have the power to add to or detract from the spirit of a conversation.
+It is our responsibility to ensure that they serve to enhance the experience of our visitors, rather than causing harm.

-That means that we expect commenters to identify themselves in their posts, and conduct themselves as they would as guests at a party, where spirited conversation is welcome, but unruly and rude behavior is not.
+What does this mean?
+We expect participants to conduct themselves as they would as a guest in someone’s home — where spirited conversation is welcome, but unruly and rude behavior is not.
 It also means that our moderators can and will remove posts that they believe run counter to the spirit of civil discourse.
 This page is meant to give shape to what we mean by “civil discourse” on the Burning Man Journal, ePlaya, Beyond Burning Man, and our social media channels.

 When We’ll Moderate

-If you’re aware of expected behaviors in this forum and make an effort to be polite, you’ll never find one of your comments removed.
-Because not everyone has the same understanding of civil discourse, however, might be different to everyone, so here, as we see it, is a partial list of violations of that spirit (and possible causes for a post’s removal).
-The list includes, but is not limited to:
+If you’re aware of expected behaviors in our forums and are respectful to post authors and other commenters, you’ll never find one of your comments removed.
+Because not everyone has the same understanding of civil discourse, we’ve created this partial list of violations for reference (and possible causes for a post’s removal):

 - Overtly off-topic posts.